Cloud-RF/ATAK-geobot/README.md

 # ATAK geo bot
 This script is a client to a TAK server which forwards messages to web services like What3Words.
-It has been tested with https://github.com/tkuester/taky but should work with other TAK servers which support geochat / CoT.
+It has been tested with https://github.com/tkuester/taky It did not work with FTS 1.7.5

 ## Setup